 - This program includes the 8 subject areas the CDA Council for Professional Recognition requires

-What will I study in Brighton’s Child Development Associate Diploma Program?
+What will I study in Brighton’s Child Development Associate Certificate Program?

 The program concentrates on the core set of Council for Professional Recognition Competency Standards that guide early childcare professionals.
 When you have completed the program you will be able to: